HMS Drake (1777)

+HMS Drake was a Royal Navy 14-gun ship rigged sloop-of-war with a displacement of 275 tons burthen.
+A former trading boat, the Drake was purchased and fitted out by the Royal Navy in 1777, to serve during the American Revolutionary War.
+Following a naval duel with Ranger of the Continental Navy in 1778, she was captured and sold in France.
+Drake then served as an escort ship for French convoys until 1781, when she joined the fleet protecting the Dutch Cape Colony and was purchased and incorporated into the French Navy.
+From 1782 to 1786, Drake was active in the Indian Ocean, after which date its status is unclear, possibly having been sold or broken up.

 Description

 The Drake had 3 masts, 5 windows at the stern gallery, a quarter-deck, a figurehead representing a warrior in armour with a sword (probably the King of England Charles II).
 According to John Paul Jones the Drake was very similar to his former ship: the frigate USS Alfred (the ex-merchant ship the Black Prince).